dewbror/c_log/README.md

 ```
 #define C_LOG_IMPLEMENTATION
 #include <c_log.h>
-#undef C_LOG_IMPLEMENTATION <-- not strictly necessary
 ```
 This will include all the function prototypes and definitions into that C/C++ file.
-Including the header without C_LOG_IMPLEMENTATION will only include the function prototypes and NOT their definitions.
-This is what you do everywhere else you wish to use c_log.h functions in your code.
+Including the header without '#define C_LOG_IMPLEMENTATION' will only include the function prototypes and NOT their definitions.
+Do this where else you wish to use c_log.h functions in your code.

 How to Build and Run Tests (with cmake)
 ---------------------------------------